 These autumn leaves make great framed prints.
 Just press leaves of your choice between books first and the display the leaf between two pieces of the same sized glass.
 Wrap the edges with book tape in a color of your choice and display with an attractive fall vase with berries in it.
 Idea shared from Better Homes and Gardens.

 I did a mail box makeover a few years ago and had some left over wood that just called out to be put to use for some crafts.
 I turned the pieces into these fun Halloween spooky ghost blocks and love the way they turned out.

 Although the project is no longer on Rachel Ray, these candles look sort of tricky to do, but are actually easy.
 Just use a hot glue gun that has been fitted with red sealing wax and draw a line around the candle.
 Then add some “drips” to the line.
 As your candle melts, the “blood line” will begin to drip too.

-This easy centerpiece is so simple to do.
+This easy candy corn centerpiece is so simple to do.
 Just gather some branches from your yard and spray them black.
-And if desired spray again with glitter glue.
-Display the Halloween tree in a Hurricane vase with candy corn and candy pumpkins for an easy and effective fall display.
-Shared from Wants and Wishes.
+Add some silver glitter and fill the vase with candy corn and candy pumpkins for an easy and effective fall display.

 Looking for some more inspiration?
 Try one of these fun Halloween DIY Projects